gktll/caria.io/app/blog/posts/embracing_the_vibe.md

 ---
-title: "What Is Vibe Coding"
+title: "Embracing the Vibe"
 author: "Federico Caria"
 date: "2025-05-21"
 tags: ["coding", "AI", "product"]
 summary: "Vibe coding is an evolution of the relationship between human creativity and computer precision.
 We’re still in the early days of this paradigm, but it’s unfolding fast."
 ---

+###### Introduction (translate make it better)
+### 1. Origin Story: From a Tweet to a Movement
+#### 1.1.
+Once Upon A Time On February 2025 (shorten a bit)
+#### 1.2.
+Vibe Coding vs Traditional Development (make a table and state that this is not suppsoed to cover everything)
+## 3. On The Vibe Coding Mindset
+#### 3.1.
+Vibe Coding is itchy (draft: devs are afrid and they criticize it but secretly use it? any data on this? list main points of criticism)
+#### 3.2.
+The sweet spot of Vibe Coding
+critics tell story of how people vibe coded stuff in production and everything was broken, but they are crazy, that's not vibe coding bad.
+Others tell story about people just letting the chat do and hoping to get something useful out.
+They are silly, it's not vibe coding's fault.
+In essence, vibe coding is just scary for developers that though they skills acquired with much effort and well paid are now in danger.
+They say manual code is elegant and safe but this is like a photographer that rant because the pictures developer in the chamber are better than digital pictures.
+This is not how ai works.
+All this criticism is trash.
+Vibe coding non puo sostituire al momento un team di developers, soprattuto nel contesto di prodotti complicati.
+Vibe coding è un tesoro per prototipare, per testare funzionalita, per valutare nuovi business, altro?
+## 4. Embracing the Vibe (and Knowing Its Limits)

 ###### Introduction
-Imagine building software by simply describing what you want and letting an AI handle the rest.
-No painstaking syntax, no hours spent debugging missing semicolons—just you, your ideas, and a golem.
-This is the promise of vibe coding, a buzzworthy *paradigm shift* in 2025 that has developers and tech enthusiasts talking.
-In vibe coding, you don’t really write code, you co-create it **at the intent level**, using prompts to guide the assistant.
-The result?
-Uhm... interesting code that apparently materializes seemingly from the conversation (along with a fair bit of garbage, but that doesn't matter for now).
-Since if you know how to use it it's like a drug, I thought I'd delve a little deeper into the issue from a theoretical point of view, with an optipessimistic look, trying to delve into the origins of the buzz (how a tongue-in-cheek tweet sparked a movement), and:

-- how vibe coding looks today;
-- the difference with traditional development;
-- the mindset and tools enabling this new way to build software.
-- why this matters for uxers.
+ Vibe coding is a buzzworthy *shift* that has developers and tech enthusiasts talking.
+In pure vibe coding style, one doesn’t really write code but co-create it **at the intent level**, that is using prompts to guide the assistant.
+Se fino a qualche mese fa eravamo costretti a fare copy/paste di codice tra Claude e VS code, piû di reente, grazie a tools like cursor o claude code, possiamo interagire direttamente nella IDE o attraverso il terminal.
+L' esperienza diventa seamless di pari passo con l'abilità dell' ai di analizzare il contesto, ed eseguire multipli interventi su una varità di files.
+Il result?
+Lines of code that apparently materialize seemingly from the conversation along with a fair bit of garbage da ripulire.
+Lo scopo del gioco: creatività, abilità nel prompting, e soprattutto chiarezza di idee.

 ### 1. Origin Story: From a Tweet to a Movement
+ Fermiamoci un secondo a fare un po' di stroia per coloro che non sono aggiornati.

 #### 1.1.
 Once Upon A Time On February 2025
 The term “vibe coding” can be traced back to a viral tweet in early February 2025 by renowned AI researcher Andrej Karpathy (former director of AI at Tesla and a co-founder of OpenAI).
 Karpathy playfully announced he had discovered *a new kind of coding* which he described like this: